SanjeetDutt/Technology-Stack/Solvative_Interview/Css.md

-## Gave an HTML structure and asked him to align child elements vertically in mobile and align side by side in resolutions above 768px using mobile first approach
+## GIven an HTML structure and  align child elements vertically in mobile and align side by side in resolutions above 768px using mobile first approach

 ```html
 <!DOCTYPE html>